jowj/jlj-utilities/readme.md

 - the domain is < 90 days away from expiring
 - the SSL is < 30 days away from expiring

+### todo:
+- [ ] wait until the .club tld support is merged in, add my other domains to the list of shit to check
+- [ ] add SSL checking to the script
+- [ ] add email / slack alerting to the script.
+- [ ] eventually move this to the `arke` project so that its deployed to my servers and alerted on consistently

 # DWIM naming history

 dwim comes from someone in the history of LISP. i like the connotation of doing what /i/, in particular, mean, rather than the general 'try and figure out what i mean' that it has in history.